Are you a teacher or educator plagued by the mysteries of robotics & how to teach it?

 Flowcharting, Blockly, Scratch, C, C++, Python

-In most cases, schools are very strong in teaching Mechanics, but lack curriculum that includes electronics and programming.
+In most cases, schools are very strong in teaching Mechanics but lack a curriculum that includes electronics and programming.
 If you want your school to stand out in STEM, then you must put time and effort into developing classes that include electronics and programming.

 Step 3 – Set Your Budget